percona/k8spsmdb-docs/docs/backup-tutorial.md

 * the name of the S3 storage
 * the name of the S3 bucket
 * the region - the location of the bucket
-* the S3 credentials such as the  used to access the storage.
+* the S3 credentials to be used to access the storage.

 If you don’t have access to AWS, you can use any S3-compatible storage like [MinIO](https://min.io/docs/minio/linux/index.html).
 Also [check the list of supported storages](backups.md#backup-storage).

 ## Configure backup storage {.power-number}

 1. Encode S3 credentials, substituting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` with your real values:

     === "on Linux"

         ```{.bash data-prompt="$"}